U1trajai/Librarian/README.md

 | 6 — MCP server | 1.5–2 days |
 | **MVP total** | **~8–10 working days** |

 These are focused-work estimates, not elapsed calendar time — pad for context-switching if this isn't your only responsibility.
+The stretch goal (blast radius, ~1.5–2 additional days) is not included in this total.